Get,

 A Guide To Monitor The Necessary Vitals During COVID-19

 The development of the COVID-19 vaccine is a step into a somewhat brighter future, but there remains a lot to be done.
-Time and again, health organisations across the world have emphasised the need for individuals to practice and take cautionary measures against the virus.
+Time and again, health organizations across the world have emphasized the need for individuals to practice and take cautionary measures against the virus.

 A balanced diet, breathing exercises, staying updated and developing personal resilience to adapt to such crises is the need of the hour.